kamali-sina/Sins-Virtues-Legacy/Tutorial.md

 We suggest testing and exploring the commnads by yourself, but if you want more info on some commands you can view the Commands.md file.

+## Player Dialogs

+Your character will talk about his surrounding and everything he sees.
+The range of his vision is always a 1 block radius.
+This means that when your character says he sees "*A chest nearby*", it means that a block containing a chest is available in one of the 8 blocks around you.

 ## Saving

 The game is saved automatically whenever the prompt *Game Saved!* showes up on the screen.
 If you die you can reload from your last save and try another path!